 - Creating consistent exercise plans

 - Eating healthy foods

 Schedule a Consultation for High Blood Pressure Treatment in Washington D.C.

-If you are experiencing symptoms of high blood pressure, or would like to discuss prevention, contact Dr. John Trujillo today.
-Dr. Trujillo provides cardiac testing an treatment for patients at his cardiology clinic near Washington D.C., To schedule your consultation, please call (240) 449-1100 or request an appointment through our secure online form.
+If you have high blood pressure and would like to discuss how to lower your numbers and improve your heart health, contact Dr. John Trujillo to discuss your lifestyle and changes you could make.
+Dr. Trujillo provides cardiac testing an treatment for patients at his cardiology clinic near Washington DC.
+If you are located in or around Bethesda, Silver Spring, Wheaton-Glenmont, or Hyattsville, please call (240) 449-1100 or request an appointment through our secure online form.